flowsn4ke/frmx/README.md

 // Pass any classes to style the form className={"I style directly the html form tag"}
-// Get back the difference between the intial state and the edited state updatesOnly
+// Get back the difference between the intial state and the edited state
+// The form will be regarded as invalid if there are no updates updatesOnly
 // Disable autocomplete
 autoCompleteOff